Category: Trip-planning

 Baja California is one of the greatest fishing destinations on the planet.
 The 1,000-mile peninsula stretching south from the US border delivers everything from yellowtail and halibut near Ensenada to roosterfish, dorado, wahoo, and marlin in the warm waters around Cabo and the East Cape.
 The fish are world-class, the charters are affordable by US standards, and most of the best spots are within a day’s drive from Southern California.

-But planning a Baja fishing trip takes more preparation than booking a local day trip.
-Mexican fishing licenses, vehicle insurance, border crossings, panga charters vs. sportfishing cruisers — there’s a lot to sort out before you go.
-This guide walks you through everything, step by step.
+But planning a Baja trip takes more preparation than booking a local day trip.
+Mexican fishing licenses, vehicle insurance, border crossings, panga vs. cruiser decisions — there’s a lot to sort out before you go.
+This guide walks you through it, step by step.

 Step 1: Choose Your Destination

 Baja’s fishing varies dramatically by region.
-The northern waters near Ensenada and the Coronado Islands fish more like Southern California — yellowtail, halibut, lingcod, and rockfish dominate, with the same tackle and techniques that work out of San Diego.
+The northern waters near Ensenada and the Coronado Islands fish like Southern California — yellowtail, halibut, lingcod, rockfish, same tackle and techniques that work out of San Diego.
 As you head south, the water warms and the species change.
-By the time you reach Loreto, La Paz, and Cabo, you’re in full-blown tropical fishing territory — roosterfish, dorado, wahoo, billfish, and giant tuna.
+By the time you reach Loreto, La Paz, and Cabo you’re in tropical fishing territory: roosterfish, dorado, wahoo, billfish, and giant tuna.

 • Ensenada / Coronado Islands — Closest to the US border, easy day trip or overnight.
 Yellowtail, halibut, rockfish, tuna in season.
 Familiar water for SoCal anglers.